-Determine from the employee or applicant what they think is needed to enable them to perform the job.
+Determine from the employee or applicant what he/she thinks is needed to enable them to perform the job.
 You will need to consult with Human Resources, safety and/or medical personnel, as appropriate, to determine whether the employee's proposed accommodation is feasible and whether other accommodations can be made.
 Consider the individual's preferences and the effectiveness of each accommodation and its cost.
 Select the most appropriate for both management and the individual.
-The chosen accommodation need not be the best or most expensive or even the one preferred by the individual.
-The accommodation must, however, be reasonable and enable the individual to perform the essential functions of their position.
-The employer makes the ultimate decision as to what accommodations, if any, will be adopted.
+The chosen accommodation need not be the best or most expensive